 John Brewster last concert was a double at the Meyer Music Bowel and Palace on 27th January 1986.
 He joined The Party Boys and formed the Bombers in February.
 Countdown Music Award for Best Live Act.
 Bob Spencer a former member of Finch and Skyhooks joins the band on guitar on 26th March 1986.
 The Angels played with Australian Volleyball Federation all girl team to raised money for scholarship at Canberra Institute of Sports.

-Telegram USA label issued The Angels From Angel City EP, which contains some live tracks from Live Line album.
-Guns N’Roses recorded “Marseilles” live at Irvine Canada, issued on a Bootleg album Ultra Rare Tracks III.
+Telegram USA label issued EP The Angels From Angel City, which contains some live tracks from Live Line album.
+Guns N’Roses recorded ‘Marseilles’ live at Irvine Canada, issued on a Bootleg album Ultra Rare Tracks III.
 Jim Hilbun departed the band and joins Richard Clapton, Angry Anderson, Screaming Jets, Divinyls and Diesel.
 James Morley (ex-Rookies and ex-Strawberry Blonde) replaced Jim Hilbun on bass.

-The Angels put in a sterling show at the Earthquake Relief concert in Newcastle alongside Jimmy Barnes, Noiseworks, Midnight Oil, Crowded House, Split Enz, Johnny Diesel And The Injectors on 18th February 1990.
-Gold plaque (5 x 13 cm.) attached to outside of picture is inscribed “Presented to Newcastle City Council for your contribution to an historic gathering of Australian rock”.
+The Angels put in a sterling show at the “Earthquake Relief Concert” in Newcastle alongside Jimmy Barnes, Noiseworks, Midnight Oil, Crowded House, Split Enz, Johnny Diesel And The Injectors.
+Gold plaque (5 x 13 cm.) attached to outside of picture is inscribed “Presented to Newcastle City Council for your contribution to an historic gathering of Australian rock” on 18th February 1990.

-The Moonshine Jug and String Band reformed and MDS issuedin January 1992 album Rent Party, featuring Doc Neeson, John Brewster, Spencer Tregloan, Pete Thorpe and Rick Brewster.
-Their performed at Tracks, Coyotes, Old Manly Boathed, Shellarbour Workers Club, Shamrock and Thistle Hotel, Palais.
+The Moonshine Jug & String Band reformed and MDS issued CD Rent Party in January 1992.
+Performed at Tracks, Coyotes, Old Manly Boathed, Shellarbour Workers Club, Shamrock and Thistle Hotel, Palais.

-The Angels performed “Tear Me Apart” and “City Out Of Control” for for The Wizard Of Oz live at The Palace in Los Angeles as The Angels in May 1992.
+The Angels performed for “The Wizard Of Oz” featuring ‘Tear Me Apart’ and ‘City Out Of Control’ also interviews by Doc Neeson and Bob Spencer.
+It was recorded and filmed live at The Palace, Los Angeles in 1992.
 The video had performances from Australian Rock Industry like The Black Sorrows, Beatfish, Deborah Conway, The Poor Boys and Kate Ceberano and exclusive behind the scenes footage and interviews.

 The Angels Welcome Back ........

-John Brewster and Jim Hilbun returned to as James Morley and Bob Spencer were ousted in January 1993.
-Peter Ledger who designed the album cover for Fact To Face, died in car accident on 18th November 1994.
-Mushroom issued on 3rd December 1994 compilation Evidence, was a greatest hit collection.
-The two new tracks were “Turn It On” and “Don’t Need Mercy”, issued as singles.
-Produced by The Angels and Pierre Baroni was art direction, photograph, and album cover design.
-Their gave acknowledgement to Graham “Buzz” Bidstrup, Chris Bailey, Bob Spencer and James Morley for their artful performances and creative input.
+Mushroom issued compilation Evidence on 03rd December 1994, a greatest hit collection with two new tracks were ‘Turn It On’ and ‘Don’t Need Mercy’, issued as singles.
+Pierre Baroni art direction, photograph, and album cover design.
+The band gave them acknowledgement to Graham “Buzz” Bidstrup, Chris Bailey, Bob Spencer and James Morley for their artful performances and creative input.

 The Angels signed world wide deal they can release albums as THE ANGELS official statement from record company from Australia, USA, Canada, Europe to Shock Records Australian largest strongest independent record company on 30th September 1997.